 My darling, it’s faith in yourself and learning to listen to the small still sound of your heart.

 What does a conscious life look like?
-I promised you last week that I would give you some examples:
+Especially the parts that seem counterintuitive?
+Here’s some examples.

 - It’s dancing like a wild woman and meditating like a saint.

-- It’s tending to the details of our daily rituals while letting go of the details that tie us to perfection.
+- And learning how the best way to break the rules is to tend the details of our daily lives while simultaneously letting go of the details that tie us to perfection.

-- It’s sitting with the uncomfortable nature of awareness, ditching what you’re only tolerating, and stepping into what scares you.
+- Conscious living is about learning to sit with the uncomfortable nature of awareness, ditching what you’re only tolerating, and stepping into what scares you.

 - It’s clearing the clutter blocking our path so that we can tune into the voice of our heart more often

-- It’s wearing high heels one day and running shoes the next.
-It’s buying that gorgeous dress and those fabulous yoga pants and wearing them instead of hanging them in your closet.
+- The beauty of conscious living is making choices that fit who you desire to be that day.
+So, that can mean wearing high heels one day and running shoes the next.
+Or buying that gorgeous dress and those fabulous yoga pants and wearing them instead of hanging them in your closet.

 - It’s learning to trust your intuition.

-- It’s using the china for a weeknight dinner, wearing your best underwear and using every drop of that expensive perfume.
+- Conscious living demands you use your good stuff.
+Yes, it’s using the china for a weeknight dinner, wearing your best underwear and using every drop of that expensive perfume.

 - It’s fresh flowers in the kitchen and the bathroom.
 It’s burning a favorite candle.

-- It’s letting go of grudges and learning the art of forgiveness.
+- Conscious living is also about letting go of grudges and learning the art of forgiveness.
 Especially when it comes to forgiving ourselves.

 - It’s choosing faith.
 Choosing love.
 It’s choosing ourselves over the fear of being alone.
 It’s choosing courage.
 It’s choosing to evolve and grow.